ernstwi/sunet-soc-dashboard/README.md

 - soc_collector exists as a submodule to this repo, with the idea that this is the latest version of soc_collector which is compatible and tested with the main branch of soc_dashboard.
 - In `package.json`, `dependenciesComments` is just a random key not used by npm which we use since there are no comments in JSON.

+## Todo

+- Filters `domain` and `asn_country_code` do not work with backend
+- Filters are exact match, I think we want substring or prefix